 3. Ignore the best-before dates; the easiest way to tell if a spice is still potent is to have a sniff.
 If it’s pleasant and pungent, it’s OK to use.
 Don’t do this with chilli though!

-4. This may sound pedantic, but it’s best to store your spices in alphabetical order.
+4. It’s best to store your spices in alphabetical order.
 When a cupboard is full of jars and packets, it’s difficult to see what you’ve got.
 This will help you avoid buying duplicate packets.
+(One spice BH editors say deserves a constant spot in your spice rack?
+Cardamom!)